phun-ky/interstellar-tools/docs/guide/introduction/about.md

 - **@interstellar-tools/types** Shared TypeScript types (e.g., 3D tuples,
   equation result interfaces) used across the monorepo to keep APIs predictable and safe.

+## Who is this for?

+- Engineers building **space-related web or Node tools** (simulators, visualizers, mission dashboards).
+- Educators who want **typed, reusable examples** of orbital mechanics in TypeScript.
+- Hackers and students exploring **orbital mechanics through code**.

+Not a good fit (for now) if you need:

+- Flight-certified or safety-critical software.
+- High-fidelity N-body or perturbation modeling.

 ## Design principles